 View Hidden Files and Folders on Windows

-To view a hidden file or folder on Windows 8, click the View tab on the ribbon at the top of the File Explorer window and enable the Hidden items checkbox under Show/hide.
+To view a hidden file or folder on Windows 8 or 10, click the View tab on the ribbon at the top of the File Explorer window and enable the Hidden items checkbox under Show/hide.
 Hidden files and folders will have partially transparent icons, so you can easily tell which are hidden and which are normally visible.

 On Windows 7, click the Organize button on the toolbar and select Folder and search options.